Chart Color Schemes

 Development

-The average expected construction cost value of new homes is $302,000, which is below the regional average, indicating more affordable housing options.
-Commercial approvals have reached $2.1 million this financial year, reflecting the area's residential nature.
-Compared to Greater Sydney, Old Guildford has roughly half the rate of new dwelling approvals per person.
-Nationally, it ranks in the 23rd percentile of areas assessed, suggesting limited choices for buyers and supporting demand for existing properties.
-Recent construction comprises 73.0% standalone homes and 27.0% medium and high-density housing, maintaining Old Guildford's traditional suburban character focused on family homes.
+This financial year, Old Guildford has seen $6.3 million in commercial approvals, reflecting its primarily residential nature.
+Compared to Greater Sydney, Old Guildford has roughly half the rate of new dwelling approvals per person and ranks among the 48th percentile nationally, indicating more limited choices for buyers and supporting demand for existing properties.
+Recent construction comprises 73.0% standalone homes and 27.0% medium/high-density housing, maintaining the area's traditional suburban character focused on family homes.
+This shift from the current 89.0% houses suggests diminishing developable land availability and evolving lifestyle preferences.
+The location has approximately 343 people per dwelling approval, indicating a low-density market.

 Frequently Asked Questions - Development